 For whatever the reason, the pressure that comes with financial stress can be destabilising – impacting all areas of our lives including our sleep, our relationships, our work, our creativity and our mental and physical health.
 It seeps into every area of our life, making it hard to stay grounded, stay focused and think clearly.

 A very human but incredibly unhelpful response to all of this is to bury our head in the sand and wish that it would all blow over.
 As human beings, when things get overwhelming, we retreat into avoidance - especially when it comes to our finances.

 It doesn't have to be this way.
-By approaching Self Assessment mindfully, staring it right in the eye, staying present, dealing with it while engaging in mental maintenance - we can make it easier on ourselves.
+Our ten step Self Assessment tax return guide will help you approach Self Assessment mindfully by staring it right in the eye, staying present, and dealing with it while engaging in mental maintenance.

 Mental maintenance is not going to relinquish the responsibility of doing your Self Assessment, or dissolve your stress, but it can bring about awareness and proper self-care that will ease the strain.